Lifetime ISAs explained – are they the best way to save?

 - Contributions are made from pre-tax income which is equivalent to a bonus of 40% to a higher rate taxpayer

 - Withdrawals are liable to income tax at the recipient's marginal rate

 - Often can be increased by employer contributions

 - Can be started for a child by their parent from birth

 - Cannot be used to pay creditors in the event of bankruptcy

-The Lifetime ISA was born out of an idea to create a pension-like ISA product.
-What we actually ended up with was a halfway measure.
-If you are saving for retirement then a pension, especially one which an employer contributes into as well, would be better.
+The Lifetime ISA was born out of an idea to create a pension-like ISA product and what we actually ended up with was a halfway measure.
+If you are saving for retirement then a pension (especially one where an employer will contribute) may be better.
 Not only can you contribute more into a pension but you also receive tax relief on the way in.
-In addition there are no inheritance tax issues plus you can withdraw all of the money once you are age 55 without penalty.
-Of course there are tax implications on withdrawal from a pension however these can be mitigated by ensuring you have no other taxable income at the point of accessing your pension.
+In addition, there are no inheritance tax issues plus you can withdraw all of the money once you reach age 55 without any penalties.
+Of course, there are tax implications on withdrawal and so this will need to be considered.

 Looking for a financial adviser near you?